Welcome To the EMBA Program!

 You must be a U.S. Citizen or Permanent Resident to receive federal financial aid

 Technical Assistance: (800) 801-0576

-Cost of Attendance is NOT the same as tuition cost.
+Cost of Attendance is NOT the same as student charges.
 See the FAQ at www.fao.ucla.eduThe Federal government will be your lender (Department of Education)

 Once you complete your FAFSA, you will receive your Student Aid Report (SAR).
 Please be sure to read your SAR because you may be required to submit additional documents for verification.
 If you have a Selective Service flag on your SAR, please contact the Selective Service office by visiting their website at http://www.sss.gov/ and by consulting this guide.
 You will need to request an Exemption Letter, which may take up to 4 months to process.
 If you have a request for the Selective Service documentation, you will not be able to move forward with the financial aid process until you receive your Exemption Letter from the Selective Service Office.